 Seychelles has done it well; I was a director of tourism and minister of tourism.

-The Ministry had political support from government because tourism is our life; we protected what we have and developed an industry that suits the smallness of Seychelles.
+The Ministry had political support from the government because tourism is our life; we protected what we have and developed an industry that suits the smallness of Seychelles.

 We brought all the citizens on board and made them aware that tourism is our bloodline; that is what Uganda should do and all locals should be involved; not only big investors but small ones also.
-For instance in the Seychelles, we said a small hotel of 24 rooms should be left for local tourists.
+For instance, in Seychelles, we said a small hotel of 24 rooms should be left for local tourists.
 That encouraged local investors to make some money and that is what Uganda should do, make Ugandans part and parcel of the industry.

 How do conflicts in the world affect tourism in Africa?